-Northern lights photography is not like other night photography; it has challenges that go way beyond normal night photography challenges – namely…the cold!
-You only get northern lights in the winter when you have those gorgeous dark skies, so that means you are going to be waiting out in the cold for the perfect shot of the aurora.
+Northern Lights photography is not like other night photography; it has challenges that go way beyond normal night photography challenges – namely…the cold!
+You only get Northern Lights in the winter when you have those gorgeous dark skies.
+In addition, the aurora oval revolves around the geomagnetic north pole, placing you in some of the coldest environments on Earth.
+All of this means you are going to be waiting out in the cold for the perfect photograph of the northern lights.

 Table of Contents